-At regular intervals, and at least annually, conduct an assessment to evaluate the success of opioid treatment.
+At regular intervals and at least annually, conduct an assessment to evaluate the success of opioid treatment.
 Regular assessment allows the provider to monitor patients consistently for changes in potential risk factors, encourage patients in self-management, and counsel patients on safe use.

 Monitoring typically includes the 5As: analgesia, activity, adverse effects, aberrant behavior, and affect.
-Tools currently available for ongoing assessment and found in the appendix:
+Tools currently available for ongoing assessment are found in Appendix N:

-- COMM: Current Opioid Misuse Measure (17 questions to be completed by patient) - PADT: Pain Assessment & Documentation Tool (over 24 questions to be completed by the provider with the patient) - Cares Alliance Brief Pain Inventory (21 questions to be completed by patient) - PEG: Pain, Enjoyment, and General Activity (3 questions asked by the clinician) - · Rapid 3 Routine Assessment of Patient Index Data
+- COMM: Current Opioid Misuse Measure (17 questions to be completed by patient) - PADT: Pain Assessment & Documentation Tool (over 24 questions to be completed by the provider with the patient) - CARES Alliance Brief Pain Inventory (21 questions to be completed by patient) - PEG: Pain, Enjoyment, and General Activity (3 questions asked by the clinician)